@clickstreamhq/next

 4. When prefetch: true, round-trips to /v1/signals/:visitorId and stashes the full VisitorContext on x-clickstream-context (base64-encoded JSON). getServerVisitor() then returns the cached context with zero network round-trips.

-Only enable prefetch: true on routes where every SSR render actually gates on server-side scores — the prefetch adds ~50–150 ms per request.
+Only enable prefetch: true on routes where every SSR render actually gates on server-side scores — the prefetch adds a network round-trip per request.
 On the rest of your site, omit prefetch and let getServerVisitor() fetch on demand.

 Middleware options